2023-24 IDRH Digital Humanities Fellows Competition

 - Attend and participate in a Fellows Welcome Session.
 September 26, 2022.

-- Attend and participate in several informal, happy-hour-style events.
+- Attend and participate in occasional informal, happy-hour-style events.
 Fellows will alternate sharing work-in-progress at these events for feedback and discussion.

 For an application to be verified as complete, and thus considered by the review committee, applicants must:

-Submit applications via email to firstname.lastname@example.org by Sunday, September 11, 2022.
+Submit applications via email to firstname.lastname@example.org by Sunday, September 8, 2023.
 11:59 PM.
-Send the following materials as a single PDF file using the filename: “2022-dh-fellows-application-LASTNAME-FIRSTNAME.pdf”
+Send the following materials as a single PDF file using the filename: “2023-dh-fellows-application-LASTNAME-FIRSTNAME.pdf”